rust-lang/rust/src/doc/rustc-dev-guide/src/profiling.md

 Depending on what you're trying to measure, there are several different approaches:

-- If you want to see if a PR improves or regresses compiler performance:
+- If you want to see if a PR improves or regresses compiler performance, see the [rustc-perf chapter](tests/perf.md) for requesting a benchmarking run.
-  - The [rustc-perf](https://github.com/rust-lang/rustc-perf) project makes this easy and can be triggered to run on a PR via the `@rust-timer` bot.
-    The `@bors try @rust-timer queue` command, in a comment on the PR, will queue a try build and a benchmarking run.
-    Note: you need `try` privileges to be able to do this.
-More details are available in the [perf collector documentation](https://github.com/rust-lang/rustc-perf/blob/master/collector/README.md).

 - If you want a medium-to-high level overview of where `rustc` is spending its time:
   - The `-Z self-profile` flag and [measureme](https://github.com/rust-lang/measureme) tools offer a query-based approach to profiling.